publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch45/schI/m__us_usc_t50_s3309.md

  __Codification__

-    Section was formerly classified as a note under section 405 of chapter 15 of this title prior to editorial reclassification in chapter 45 of this title.
+    Section was formerly classified as a note under [section 405 of this title][/us/usc/t50/s405] prior to editorial reclassification as this section.

  __Definition__